 I was also going to attend the City of London Investment Trust (CTY) later in the day but as they were offering an on-line live video of that decided to use that option instead – that was a mistake as it did not appear.
 Top marks for promoting that, but a black mark for it not being provided!

-Here is a very brief report on the SLS meeting – a much fuller one is on the ShareSoc Members Network.
+Here is a very brief report on the SLS meeting – a much fuller one can be found here.
 The fund is managed by Harry Nimmo who has a great track record.
 I would hold more of this company but in fact of his top 30 holdings I hold 12 directly so there is a lot of overlap.
 It is pure coincidence that there is such an overlap, but another shareholder asked a question about possible “followers” driving up the share prices of the portfolio companies.
 Mr Nimmo thought that was unlikely.